 Relationship between MPL and TPL

-hen MPL keeps on increasing, TPL increases at the increasing rate; when MPL remains constant, TPL increases at the constant rate; when MPL decreases, TPL increases at the decreasing rate; when MPL is zero, TPL remains constant; and when MPL is negative, TPL decreases.
+When MPL keeps on increasing, TPL increases at an increasing rate; when MPL remains constant, TPL increases at a steady rate; when MPL decreases, TPL increases at a decreasing rate; when MPL is zero, TPL remains constant; and when MPL is negative, TPL decreases.

 Relationship between MPL and APL